Red Chura Bhuja: Crispy Red Poha with Peas

 Khichdi without Pressure Cooker

 Khichdi isn’t exactly the height of culinary sophistication – but sometimes we don’t want culinary sophistication.
-Hands up all men and women living away from family who, after a series of spice-laden oily meals outdoors and countless packets of instant noodles, crave simple home-cooked khichdi?
+Hands up those living away from family who, after a series of spice-laden oily meals outdoors and countless packets of instant noodles, crave simple home-cooked khichdi?

 Onion Tomato Parathas